 Tokyo Valentino sued the city and its zoning board in 2015, claiming the ordinance was a violation of its Fourth Amendment rights.
 The city countersued, and both parties moved for summary judgement.

 The district court denied the store’s constitutional claims and issued the injunction in 2018.
 Tokyo Valentino’s attorneys then appealed the decision to the 11th Circuit.

 Bergthold’s 'history of working against LGBTQ causes’

 Scott Bergthold, the now-former attorney for the City of Atlanta in the Tokyo Valentino case, has spent his career trying to shut down sexually-oriented businesses across the country.

 Bergthold’s legal record and his longtime affiliation with anti-LGBTQ groups led elected officials in other cities to try and remove him from their payroll.
-A city councilmember in Dallas, Tex., City objected to the attorney’s “history of working against LGBTQ causes.”
+A city councilmember in Dallas, Tex., objected to the attorney’s “history of working against LGBTQ causes.”

 Bergthold also has a longtime affiliation with the anti-LGBTQ legal group Alliance Defending Freedom.
 ADF gave over $213,000 in grants to Bergthold’s law office between 2010 and 2016, according to Project Q’s review of its tax records.

 Bergthold has donated money supporting measures to ban same-sex marriage in California and he criticized a proposed ordinance in Chattanooga, Tenn., where his law practice is based, for allowing transgender people to bathrooms associated with their gender.

 Bergthold has also said AIDS and sexually transmitted diseases are the results of "America's moral decay.”